cupofcrazy/python-data/README.md

-# python-data
+# Python Projects
-Data Analysis with Python
+1) Q&A Fav
+2) ...

-Learning Python data analysis.
-This project is made to update my progress.
+Learning Python through Object-Oriented Programming.
+This project is made to update my progress in learning python.